 Fixed-rate mortgages: Conventional home loan with a fixed rate that stays at the same level for the duration of the loan.
 Minimum credit of 620.
 Minimum down payment of 20%.
 Terms of 15, 20 or 30 years.

-Adjustable rate mortgages (ARMs): Conventional home loan with a fixed interest rate for an introductory period, then a variable rate for the remaining lifetime of the loan.
+Adjustable-rate mortgages (ARMs): Conventional home loan with a fixed interest rate for an introductory period, then a variable rate for the remaining lifetime of the loan.
 Minimum credit of 620.
 Minimum down payment of 20%.
 Introductory periods of 3, 5, 7, or 10 years.

 VA loans: Government-backed loans for active and former members of the Military, National Guard, and Reserve, and surviving spouses who meet qualifying guidelines.
 Borrowers with lower-than-average credit accepted.
-Low interest rates, zero down payment, no PMI, low closing costs.
+Low-interest rates, zero down payment, no PMI, low closing costs.

-FHA loans: Federal Housing Administration (FHA) loans allow those with low to moderate income to borrow up to 96.5% of a home’s value.
-The required down payment – 3.5% of the value of the home – can come from cash, gifts or grants, making this option ideal for first-time homebuyers that do not have extensive savings.
+FHA loans: Federal Housing Administration (FHA) loans allow those with low to moderate-income to borrow up to 96.5% of a home’s value.
+The required down payment – 3.5% of the value of the home – can come from cash, gifts, or grants, making this option ideal for first-time homebuyers that do not have extensive savings.

 USDA loans: The United States Department of Agriculture (USDA) can provide loans to moderate-income buyers that wish to buy a home in a rural area.
 Depending on the home appraisal, the USDA may even finance down payments and closing costs.

 HARP loans: The federal government created the Home Affordable Refinance Program (HARP) in 2009.
-Through this program, people who have little equity in their home are eligible to apply for refinance loans.
+Through this program, people who have little equity in their home are eligible to apply for refinancing loans.
 Through this process, borrowers replace their current mortgage with a new mortgage, allowing them to take advantage of lower interest rates, or switch to a more suitable type of loan.